sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/15-ws-typescript-fundamentals/README.md

 # TypeScript: Chapter 15 &mdash; Workshop: TypeScript Fundamentals
-> TypeScript fundamentals in action (44/715 - ex 1.02)
+> TypeScript fundamentals in action

 ## Contents
++ First steps into TypeScript type system: type annotationes and type inference
++ Function types in TypeScript
++ Object types in TypeScript: *duck-typing* and interfaces for literal objects
++ TypeScript basic types
++ Arrays in TypeScript
++ Tuples
++ Enums
++ Suspending TypeScript type system with `any` and `unknown`
++ `null` and `undefined`
++ `never`
++ Function types in TypeScript
++ Making your own types with classes, interfaces and type aliases.

 ## Types and their uses

-TypeScript is a strongly typed lanugage.
+TypeScript is a strongly typed language.
 To bind a variable to a type you can *annotate* the variable with the type:

 ```typescript
 // type annotation